A fan’s guide – the club from early doors to today

 Two play-off defeats, one on penalties, saw Hibs drop down to the Championship – and stay there.
 In May 2016, Hibernian succumbed to the curse of McHugh, the Falkirk forward scoring two crucial late goals to knock the Leith club out of the two-leg semi-final promotion play-off.

-The drama continued into 2016-17 when Brøndby beat Hibs on penalties in the Europa League – though five straight wins to open the Championship campaign bodes well for a potential return to the top tier.
+The drama continued into 2016-17 when Brøndby beat Hibs on penalties in the Europa League – though five straight wins to open the Championship campaign set up a divisional title triumph to push the club straight back up to the top flight.
+Qualifying for Europe by dint of fourth place in the Premiership, Hibs again fell to Scandinavian opposition, this time Norwegian overachievers Molde.

 Opened in 1893, Easter Road saw its record crowds in the immediate post-war days of the Famous Five, when nearly 66,000 squeezed in for the derby with Hearts in 1950.